A selection of the best places to visit in India

 Getting a visa for India

 The Visa on Arrival scheme for India is a bit complicated – and it requires an online application to be made between 30 and 4 days before travel.
 The visa lasts 30 days and it is valid from the date of arrival.
 I opted for the more traditional way of sending all my paperwork to the embassy and got a multiple entry, 6 months visa.
+Otherwise, it is possible to get visa through specialized agencies like iVisa.

 Currency in India